Sicily

 Palermo

 We travelled by car to our accommodation in the Kalsa district.
 The first short drive to our accommodation in Palermo was exciting.
 Sicilian car traffic is something else.
 On our first short evening walk around the Kalsa neighbourhood, we discovered that the house where Paolo Borselino was born is in the same street as our accommodation.
 For breakfast, we enjoyed a cappuccino and a cannolo in the bars in Palermo.
 We took part in a free walking tour to get an initial overview of the city.
-The tour took us past the Massimo Theatre, the Quattro Canti, the Fontana Pretoria and the Chiesa Santa Maria dell’Ammiraglio.
+The tour took us past the Massimo Theatre, the Quattro Canti, the Fontana Pretoria, the Chiesa Santa Maria dell’Ammiraglio and the Chiesa di San Cataldo.
 The Chiesa Santa Maria dell’Ammiraglio is characterised by a multiplicity of styles that meet, since, through the succession of centuries, it was enriched by various tastes in art, architecture and culture.
 The church is renowned for its 12th century mosaics executed by craftsmen working in the Byzantine style.
 The ceiling mosaic as well as the floor and wall mosaics are beautiful.
 It was hard to know where to look first.

 Opposite the Chiesa Santa Maria dell’Ammiraglio is the Chiesa e Monastero di Santa Caterina d’Alessandria.
 We also took a look at this church and the associated monastery.
 The convent was founded in 1310 as a Dominican nunnery as a result of a donation from the noblewoman Bevenuta Mastrangelo Santafiori.
 The convent was extended in the 16th century and the current church building was erected between 1566 and 1596.
 The first daughter was allowed to stay with her family, while subsequent daughters of wealthy families were sent to the convent.
 Some of the daughters were brought to the convent at the age of 6.
 Dominican nuns lived in the convent until 2014.
 We looked round the various rooms of the convent.
 The nuns’ bedrooms were very spartanly furnished.
 From the roof, we had a beautiful view of the convent courtyard, the small balconies of the rooms and Palermo.
 The convent has only been open to the public since 2017.
 One part now houses a patisserie.
 Of course, we treated ourselves to a freshly filled cannolo and a slice of cassata.
 Both tasted delicious.